freshjuice-dev/freshjuice.dev/src/content/docs/pricing-card/index.md

 ### Settings

+For each Price Card, you can set the following settings:
 - **Tier Name**: The subscription or service name.
 - **Price**: The price of the subscription or service.
 - **Price Details**: Any additional information you may want to add for the price (will be in smaller font).